Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Introduction

 Restricting to the case $\kappa(u,v)=u \cdot v$, the system \eqref{CMV1} can be rewritten as

-A very nice feature of this formulation---relative to the general formulation in \eqref{CMV1}---is that it decomposes $\mathbf{L}_v(t)$ into a weighted sum of $k$ separate \emph{contagion processes} $\mathcal{L}_l(t)$, for $l=1,\ldots,k$.
-For the applications, this corresponds to organising the feedback felt by each particle according to $k$ distinct characteristics modelled by the dimension $k$ of the indexing vectors $(u,v)\in \mathbb{R}^k\times \mathbb{R}^k$.
-In \cite{FS20} it is argued that this aligns well with empirical approaches to capturing core-periphery features of financial networks.
+where we insist on $\mathcal{L}_l(0)=0$ for $l=1,\ldots,k$.
+A nice feature of this formulation is the decomposition of $\mathbf{L}_v(t)$ into a weighted sum of $k$ \emph{contagion processes} $\mathcal{L}_l(t)$, for $l=1,\ldots,k$, thereby organising the feedback felt by each particle according to $k$ distinct characteristics modelled by the dimension $k$ of the indexing vectors $(u,v)\in \mathbb{R}^k\times \mathbb{R}^k$.
+More generally, \eqref{CMV} fixes a sensible choice of the interaction kernel $\kappa$, thereby eliminating any further free parameters.
+Of course, we are still left with a single free parameter $k \in \mathbb{N}$, but this should rightly be seen as a scale for the granularity of the analysis.
+We refer to \cite{FS20} for further details.